toobstar/toobstar.github.io/content/posts/2025-04-02_GenAi_Risk.md

 - **Contestability**: People should be able to challenge AI decisions
 - **Accountability**: Those responsible for AI systems must be held accountable

-These are similar in nature to the [Australian Privacy Principles (APPs)](https://www.oaic.gov.au/privacy/australian-privacy-principles) although the APPs are built into the Australian Privacy Act so have a regulatory backing and are legally enforceable.
-The AI Ethics principles (for now) are  voluntary guidelines.
+These are similar in nature to the [Australian Privacy Principles (APPs)](https://www.oaic.gov.au/privacy/australian-privacy-principles) although the APPs are part of the Australian Privacy Act so have a regulatory backing which makes them legally enforceable.
+The AI Ethics principles (for now) are  voluntary guidelines in Australia.
 The principles themselves are sensible and should be followed, but are not tactical in a way that a regular business can employ with ease.

 ## Governance and AI